 Because of Bonneville Junior High’s commitment to quality education, we are concerned when a student misses school for any reason.
 The mission of the Granite School District is to prepare every student for college, career and life in the 21st century world.
 Students who are excessively late or absent from school are not able to accomplish their educational goals.
 Each term, the student’s citizenship grade will be no higher than “1” for one truancy absence and “0” for two or more truancy absences.
 Excessive absences and first period tardies will be referred to the school Truancy Tracker and may result in a court referral.

 Be sure to check your weekly attendance summary on the Granite School District parent portal (https://www.graniteschools.org) to make sure all absences have been excused.
-You have TWO weeks from the date of the absence to submit an excuse note to the attendance office.
+You have 2 weeks from the date of the absence to submit an excuse note to the attendance office.
 After the two week period, the absence remains unexcused.
 Instructions on how to log into your school attendance/grades profile are listed on the website.

 The three types of school absences are as follows:

 1) Excused Absence (E) – Excused absences include the following: illness, medical emergencies, death of a family member or close friend, or family activity or travel, consistent with district/school policy with a note or phone call from the parent or guardian.
 A parent may excuse up to 7 full school days a year.

 2) Unexcused Absences (A) – Unexcused absences are absences not authorized by state law or by school or district policy and are not excused, despite parental knowledge or consent.

 3) Truancy Absence (U) – Truancy absences are absences that occur without school or parental approval.
 A teacher or administrator determines the consequences for a truancy absence (sluffing/cutting class).